 Remember, it was Russia, Russia, Russia.

-The president's gonna start a nuclear war, then the president's a racist, and then Melania is shoes because they had nothing else to pick on as it relates to Hurricane Harvey, because the federal government, the state government, and beside the Houston mayor, everybody kind of did a great job on on Hurricane Harvey.
+And then Melania's shoes because they had nothing else to pick on as it relates to Hurricane Harvey because the federal government, the state government, and beside the Houston mayor, everybody kind of did a great job on Hurricane Harvey.

-Well, it was I have to confess it was uh a little bizarre to watch the the shoes issue, particularly since she had taken sneakers and came out of the airplane when she got to Houston dressed exactly appropriately for what she was doing.
+Well, I have to confess, it was a little bizarre to watch the shoes issue, particularly since she had taken sneakers and came out of the airplane when she got to Houston dressed exactly appropriately for what she was doing.

-I mean, you almost had to think to yourself, uh these people are so petty that that it's it's almost embarrassing.
+I mean, you almost had to think to yourself, these people are so petty that it's almost embarrassing.

-It is it is preventing a lot of good work from being done.
+It is preventing a lot of good work from being done.

-And at some point, I think the American people are gonna see this in a boomerang's back.
+And at some point, I think the American people are going to see this in a boomerang's back.

 Do you believe that?

-Absolutely, and and there have been some some very interesting articles.
+And there have been some very interesting articles.

 And then their view of it is that all this noise is the opposition to the change that they want.